 While the growth of trail users grew steadily between 2015 and 2020, the most dramatic increase occurred from 2020 to 2025.
-These numbers highlight the heightened value Arizonans place on trail-based recreation-fueled by lifestyle changes, increased accessibility to trail networks, and a growing emphasis on health and wellness.
+These numbers highlight the heightened value Arizonans place on trail-based recreation-fueled by lifestyle changes, an increased emphasis on access for all to trail networks, and a growing focus on health and wellness.
 The data underscores the importance of continued investment in trail infrastructure, education, and stewardship to accommodate longstanding enthusiasts and newcomers to Arizona's rapidly expanding trail community.